adericbourg/proto-poll/README.md

 ### Development

-If you want to use the embedded H2 database, juste launch:
+If you want to use the embedded H2 database, just launch:
 ```
 play run
 ```